UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 individuals who are interested in learning about and participating in cyber related competitions.
 Here's what we're doing:

-* We host a CTF (Capture the Flag) event at UMBC every year called **DawgCTF**
+* We host two CTF (Capture the Flag) events at UMBC every year:
-    * Held during the Spring semester
-    * Open to everyone of all skill levels
+   * **DawgCTF** Open to all UMBC students of all skill levels.
+Held during the Spring semester.

-* We host another CTF, called **CyberPaws CTF**, that has weekly challenges during each semester for beginners
+    * **CyberPaws CTF** Open to our club members; aimed at beginners.
+Held during Fall semester.

-* We are host a **Cyber Defense Exercise (CDE)** each Fall.
-CDE is a miniature version of our biggest competition for the year CCDC.
-It is open to all UMBC undergrads and is a great opportunity to learn more about network security and Cyber Security competitions.
-If you're interested in joining our CCDC team, we strongly recommend participating so you can get a taste of the competition and show us where you may fit in.
+* We host a **Cyber Defense Exercise (CDE)** each Fall.
+CDE is a Red/Blue cyber defense exercise.
+It is open to all UMBC undergrads and is a great opportunity to learn more about cyber security and cyber competitions.
+We strongly recommend participating so you can get a taste of the competition environment, in case you'd like to try out for the team.

-* Finally, we host an **End-of-Semester Celebration** for all to attend and take a break before exams.
+* Finally, we host an **End-of-Semester Celebration**, each Spring and Fall, for all UMBC students to attend and take a break before exams.
 We provide pizza, drinks, and candy as well as music and games.
+We also announce winners of our CTFs and hand out prizes!

 <div style="text-align: center;">
    <a name="calendar"><iframe src="https://calendar.google.com/calendar/embed?mode=AGENDA&amp;height=300&amp;wkst=1&amp;bgcolor=%23ffffff&amp;src=umbc.edu_sua9otosc8mchuu17od417duh8%40group.calendar.google.com&amp;color=%23B1365F&amp;ctz=America%2FNew_York" style="margin: 10px; padding: 5px; border: 3px solid black; border-radius: 15px;" width="700" height="300" frameborder="0" scrolling="no"></iframe></a>